trberg/VEDx_SNOMED/README.md

 ## Overview
-The VEDx dashboard is a flask/d3 application developed at the University of Washington for the visualization and interactive exploration of a clinical cohorts ICD-9-CM diagnosis codes.
+The VEDx dashboard is a flask/d3 application developed at the University of Washington for the visualization and interactive exploration of the ICD-9-CM diagnosis codes in a medical record or claims dataset.
 ICD-9-CM is a heirarchical coding standard used for diagnosis and billing at hospitals around the world.
-While ICD-9-CM was discontinued in 2015, and ICD-10-CM replaced it, the vast majority of Electronic Health Record data still currently has ICD-9-CM as the diagnosis code.
+While ICD-9-CM was discontinued in 2015, and ICD-10-CM replaced it, the vast majority of retrospective Electronic Health Record data still currently has ICD-9-CM as the diagnosis code.
 For more information on ICD-9-CM, see [ICD9Data.com](icd9data.com).

 ## Install and Run
 Clone this repository and enter the project